google/gsocguides/pages/student/18-about_this_manual.md

 Burgers").

-An update of the manual was done in December 2017 and what was quite impressive is how few changes had to be made as all of the advice the original authors of this manual still stand today.
+An update of the manual was done in December 2017 and what was quite impressive is how few changes had to be made as all of the advice the original authors gave in this manual still stand today.

 In October 2017, the guide moved from <http://www.flossmanuals.net> to GitHub.